The City of Lufkin Animal

 that would have otherwise been euthanized due to time and space and

 the shelter.
-Fosters provide caring homes that an animal can remain
+Fosters provide caring homes that an animal can

-staff to promote the animals in their care for adoption into
+shelter staff to promote the animals in their care for adoption into

 permanent homes.
 Foster families assume all expenses for the care of